 - Ask the person whether they carry an epinephrine auto-injector, and if so, assist them according to label directions.

 - Help the person to remain calm and lie quietly with their legs elevated.
 If vomiting occurs, turn them onto their side to prevent choking.
 Don’t give them anything to drink.

 - If the person becomes unconscious and stops breathing, begin CPR, and continue until medical help arrives.

-It is important to get medical treatment for an allergy attack, even if the person begins to recover.
-Many times symptoms can improve, but then worsen quickly after a period of time.
+It’s important to get medical treatment for an allergy attack, even if the person begins to recover.
+In many instances, symptoms can improve but then worsen quickly after a period of time.
 Medical care is necessary to prevent recurrence of the attack.